pelican2014/CVWO-Assignment-1/README.md

 MarinaCare is a fictitious brand name created for use in this personal project.

 #### Online working website
 Please visit [xiyaproject.com](http://www.xiyaproject.com) for the working application.
-(Accessible from Jan to Mar 2016)